clover/remote-pay-windows/README.md

 1. .NET DLL - CloverConnector.DLL can be used directly by a .NET application.
 This option requires .NET 4.0 or 4.5.
 2. Clover Connector REST API Service - This option requires your POS to implement a REST service in order to receive callbacks.
 3. Clover Connector WebSocket API Service - This option requires your POS to implement a WebSocket client in order to communicate with the service and receive callbacks.

+**Note**: The REST and WebSocket API services are deprecated and will be removed from the Clover Connector package in a future release.

 To work with the project effectively, you will need:
 - A computer or virtual machine running Windows.
 The SDK supports Windows 10, Windows 8, and Windows 7.